 Revered by many as “The World’s Greatest Gun Inventor,” John M. Browning has left a mark on nearly every facet of weaponry.
 From lever action rifles to pump-action shotguns, Browning either created or improved upon existing gun designs.
 Some of these would go on to become the tactical shotguns or semi-automatic rifles we love today.
 These inventions revolutionized the early 20th century.
 One of his most noted accomplishments was developing the first auto-loading pistols.
 These firearms were made possible by his invention, the telescoping bolt.
 This helped him create the pistol slide.
 This telescoping bolt is seen on almost all of the semi-automatic pistols today.

-Additionally, Browning crafted a variety of weapons for the military.
+Additionally, Browning crafted a variety of firearms for the military.
 The M1895 Machine Gun defended battlefields during the Spanish-American War.
 WWI, WWII, and the Korean War all had soldiers carrying Browning firearms with them, such as the Colt M1911 and Browning 1917.
-The 50 caliber M2 is also one of his weapons that saw plenty of action on the battlefield.
+The 50 caliber M2 is also one of his firearms that saw plenty of action on the battlefield.
 It is also one that is still seeing time out in the field.
-In addition to the 50 cal., his designs are still used today with weapons such as the Browning BPS 12 GA, Browning Maxus Rifle D Stalker, and Browning BPS Rifled Deer Hunter.
-Throughout his life, Browning produced and designed weapons for both military and civilians for a number of companies.
+In addition to the 50 cal., his designs are still used today with firearms such as the Browning BPS 12 GA, Browning Maxus Rifle D Stalker, and Browning BPS Rifled Deer Hunter.
+Throughout his life, Browning produced and designed firearms for both military and civilians for a number of companies.
 Winchester, Colt, Remington, and Fabrique Nationale de Herstal all have been touched by Browning’s work.

 A career that spans a lifetime would have plenty of achievements.
 Though writing about them all would take a novel (which has been published), we don’t have space for that here.
 Rather here is a quick overview of the more recognizable accomplishments by Browning.
 Some common pistols that are tied to him include: